wren-lang/wren/doc/site/syntax.markdown

     :::dart
     { "single expression" }

-If there is no newline after the `{` (or after the parameter list in a of [function](functions.html)), then the block may only contain a single expression, and it automatically returns the result of it.
+If there is no newline after the `{` (or after the parameter list in a [function](functions.html)), then the block may only contain a single expression, and it automatically returns the result of it.
 It's exactly the same as doing:

     :::dart
     {
       return "single expression"
     }